 Headline Consumer Prices Index ("CPI") inflation in recent periods has been significantly higher than the long-run average between 2011-19, which has increased the level of uncertainty in our reserve estimates.
 In response to this increased uncertainty, the Company has built a bespoke inflation reserve model to estimate the potential impact of elevated inflation on the reserves.
 The model applies inflation forecasts for key claims drivers to future calendar year reserve payments by year and major portfolio.
-The results of this model have been contemplated in the Company's year-end 2022 reserves.
+The results of this model have been used to set explicit provisions in the Company's year end 2023 Actuarial Central Estimate ("ACE") reserves.